Plants of Sierra Nevada

 This genus of about 27 species of smaller trees, shrubs, or large herbs, is found mainly in temperate and subtropical areas of the Northern Hemisphere.
 On the Southern Hemisphere, they are restricted to parts of Australia and South America.

-The generic name is from the Greek sambuca, the name of an ancient string instrument of Asian origin.
+The generic name is derived from Ancient Greek sambuca, the name of an ancient string instrument of Asian origin.
 Presumably, elder wood was used in its construction.
 The name elder is derived from the Anglo-Saxon word aeld (’fire’).
 In those days, the hollow stems of elder were used to kindle a fire.

 Sambucus cerulea Blue elder